kayabaNerve/monero-pq/README.md

 expected to be a collision-resistant hash where recovering the preimage is hard.
 The commitment scheme is expected to output into the domain it can hash.

-`Blake2s-384` satisfies all of the above requirements.

 An additively homomorphic commitment would be preferred yet is not required.

+`Blake2s-384` satisfies all of the above requirements yet is not additively homomorphic.
+Ajtai commitments are additively homomorphic, binding, and hiding when a random vector is additionally hashed (implied for a CRH which is as CR as optimal for its output length, stated within the LatticeFold paper).
+Ajtai commitments are accordingly preferred.

 ### The Signing Scheme